2007 Orange Bowl

 The 2007 FedEx Orange Bowl game was a college football Bowl Championship Series (BCS) bowl game following the 2006 NCAA Division I FBS football season.
 The game was played on January 2, 2007, at Dolphin Stadium in Miami Gardens, Florida.
 The game matched the No. 6 Louisville Cardinals versus the No. 15 Wake Forest Demon Deacons and was televised on Fox.

 Each of the teams selected an honorary captain.
 Louisville chose boxing legend Muhammad Ali, a Louisville native, and Wake Forest chose golf great Arnold Palmer, a Wake alumnus.
 Dwyane Wade of the hometown Miami Heat presented the coin for the coin toss.
+The Orange Bowl Committee Chairman and President was Al Dotson Jr.

 The officiating team was provided by the Southeastern Conference.